 Pack In-Case Items

-On a long flight put a couple of extra items just in case in your carry on.
+On a long flight my best flying tip is to put a couple of extra items just in case in your carry on.
 Lindsey carried on for her flights, but I couldn’t.
 However at the last minute I took a few items from my checked bag – underwear, pants, shirt, pjs – and put them in her carryon.
-This proved really handy as when we were delayed for 24 hours in LA, I actually had a change of clothes- whew!.
-I also wore my Zhanna Reversible Leggings which meant instead of one pair of leggings I essentially had two!
+This proved really handy as when we were delayed for 24 hours in LA, I actually had a change of clothes- whew!
+I also wore my Reversible Leggings which meant instead of one pair of leggings I essentially had two!
 It’s also wise to make sure you pack any prescriptions/drugs and toothbrush in your carry on too for any long flight.

 Wear Things That Dry Quickly